idvorkin/idvorkin.github.io/_d/facebook.md

 When I did an informational with FB, the interviewer asked me how I "support my team"?
 I didn't understand what the question meant.
 At FB, servant leadership is so ingrained in the culture that when managers introduce themselves, they don't say I'm the manager for "team name", they say I support "team name".

-This will be an area I write lots as it's this is some of Facebook's unique value, and I'm exited to internalize it.
+This will be an area I write lots as it's this is some of Facebook's unique value, and I'm excited to internalize it.
 Some early examples:

 ### Managers don't tell employees what to work on

 Instead, they help employees evaluate what projects they should use.
 They clarify the needs of the team and larger org, and help employees evaluate which projects are a good fit for their interests, the business, and their growth needs.
-It is the employees choice though, and regardless of their choice the manager will help the employee be successful.
+It is the employee's choice though, and regardless of their choice the manager will help the employee be successful.

 ### Inclusion and Diversity

-At AMZN, I was in the inclusion bar raiser program, which was in it's infancy, so a huge contrast.
+At AMZN, I was in the inclusion bar raiser program, which was in its infancy, so a huge contrast.

-The first lecture I saw at FB started with an explanation of using pro-nouns, and then many folks talking openly about their gender and identity.
+The first lecture I saw at FB started with an explanation of using pronouns, and then many folks talking openly about their gender and identity.
 Super cool, and I loved the talk from the D&I officer.

 At the core you want D&I because: